wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/devops/scaling_en.md

 Scalability of all systems involved should be considered as early as possible in development.

 Some things are easy to scale, other things are hard to scale.
 It's easy, trivial even, to scale a fleet of load balanced, restful application servers.
-It's harder to scale state-full systems and databases.
+It's harder to scale systems where the state is shared across instances, like databases or servers with standing connections to clients.

 Sometimes you also want to scale a system back down, so it is useful to think about this beforehand as well, in order avoid unnecessary expenses.